rKeshaw/Guardian-AI/README.md

 ---

-## License

-This project is provided under the `MIT` license.
-See `LICENSE`.

----

 *Made with ❤ for security professionals.
-If you'd like a shorter README (one-page) or a dedicated `docs/` site scaffold, I can add that next.*